 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 Authors of accepted manuscripts will be required to assign copyright to the Society for Experimental Biology and Medicine (SEBM).
 For more information please visit the SAGE Author Gateway (https://uk.sagepub.com/en-gb/eur/contributor-agreement).

 Experimental Biology and Medicine offers optional open access publishing via the SAGE Choice programme.
 For more information please visit the SAGE Choice website (https://uk.sagepub.com/en-gb/eur/sage-choice).
 For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies (https://uk.sagepub.com/en-gb/eur/copyright-and-permissions).

-Covering letter: The covering letter is important.
-To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication; the letter should explain how your paper is innovative, provocative, timely, and of interest to a broad audience.
+The cover letter is important as it helps the Editor in his/her preliminary evaluation.
+The letter should indicate why you think the paper is suitable for publication; how your paper is innovative, provocative, timely, and of interest to a broad audience.
 The letter should list any paper on related topics by any of the authors that have been published within the past year or that are in review or in press.
 The letter must state that the non-signing author(s) have read and approved the manuscript.
 The cover letter can be copied/pasted or attached as a file in the Cover Letter section of the on-line submission form (Step 6: Details and Comments).

-Title page: The Title page should be the first page of the Main Document and include the following information: full title of the manuscript, a short title, the author(s) name(s), the author(s) affiliation(s) (including postal/zip codes) and corresponding author information (name, postal address and email address).
+Title page: The Title page should be the first page of the Main Document and include the following information: full title of the manuscript, a short running title, the author(s) name(s), the author(s) affiliation(s) (including postal/zip codes) and corresponding author information (name, postal address and email address).

 The title should be a declarative statement of key findings and should be limited to 15 words.
 Use of abbreviations in the title should generally be avoided.

 Impact Statement: An Impact Statement is required for all submissions.
 Your impact statement will be evaluated by the Editor-in-Chief, Global Editors, and appropriate Associate Editor.
 They must be convinced that the manuscript is an important advance in your field for your manuscript to receive full review.
 The Impact Statement is not a restating of the abstract.
 It should address the following: